prashrock/CPP/README.md

 C++ Programs (Algo, DS)
 ===================
-- Note, this project is mainly for learning purposes.
-Implementations are typically concise, wrapped within respective header files and aim for clarity.
+- This is a minimal C++ Library of Algorithms and Data Structures for fun and for practice.
+Implementations are not production ready (concise/clarity over performance/features)
+- Headers only, most implementations are contained in respective headers.
 - CI Status:

   | Branch Name       | Build Status      | Coverity Status             | Grok Access       |